Note: To search for Hearing Details for a specified Case, click HERE.

 The following persons may also provide personal service of the originating application:

-You will have to fill up a form and pay the necessary fees at the State Courts Central Registry (for District Court cases) or the Legal Registry of the Supreme Court (for General Division of the High Court cases) before making an appointment for the court process server to serve your documents.
+• If the request is approved, you will have to fill in a form and pay the necessary fees at the State Courts Service Hub (for District Court and Magistrate’s Court cases) or Supreme Court Service Hub (for General Division of the High Court cases) before making an appointment for the court process server to serve your documents.

 If personal service is unsuccessful